"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Loading: Providing or connecting an electrical device capable of accepting power to match the impedance of an antenna to a transmitter so that maximum power is radiated from a generating device, such as a transmitter.

-Log-Periodic (LP) Antenna: A broadband, multielement, unidirectional, narrow-beam antenna that has impedance and radiation characteristics that are regularly repetitive as a logarithmic function of the excitation frequency.
+Log-Periodic Antenna: [LPA] Also called an LP Antenna.
+A broadband, multi-element, unidirectional, narrow-beam antenna that has impedance and radiation characteristics that are regularly repetitive as a logarithmic function of the excitation frequency.

 Long-wire antenna: An antenna that is a wavelength or more long at its operating frequency.
 An end fed single wire antenna usually one wavelength or longer.
 An area of a radiation pattern plotted on a polar-coordinate graph that represents maximum radiation.